This article is a part of our continuing series on how to answer the most common behavioral interview questions.

 For example: My client was thrilled.
 My manager gave me a glowing performance review.

 Example Results Bullets

-- When I unveiled the new and improved reporting to my manager, he was so impressed he was speechless.
+- When I unveiled the new and improved reporting to my manager, he was impressed.

 And this was a major factor in my selection for the Future Leaders development program at the company.

 This is a happy ending indeed and it works even though it is totally anecdotal.
 Any time you can cite positive feedback, especially from managers or clients, it will go a long way toward helping the interviewer imagine that you will someday delight her as well.

 More Tips for Handling Work Ethic Interview Questions